-Cirrhosis arises as a result of chronic liver disease.
+Cirrhosis arises as a result of a chronic liver disease.
 Cirrhosis is derived from Greek word meaning “orange” or “tawny”.
-In this process, liver undergoes fibrosis and forms abnormal nodules that result in end stage of liver disease.
+In this process, liver undergoes fibrosis and forms abnormal nodules that result in the end stage of liver disease.
 Various conditions that cause liver injury can lead to cirrhosis such as hepatitis, alcoholic liver disease, biliary problems, fatty liver, drugs, and toxins.
 Cirrhosis is a histologic diagnosis with some clinical manifestations, there is a development of portal hypertension, and liver failure that is usually irreversible.
 Fibrosis of the liver occurs due to the activation of hepatic stellate cells and leads to accumulation of collagen in the space of Disse and parenchyma.
 This leads to scar tissue formation that can obstruct portal blood flow.
-Portal hypertension has the most complications of cirrhosis associated to it.
+Portal hypertension has the most complications of cirrhosis associated with it.